How to Laminate Wood Together: A Step-by-Step Guide

 Adhesives and Glues

 Adhesives and glues are essential elements of laminating wood together.
+For most carpentry and furniture glue-ups, yellow PVA wood glue is the default because it spreads easily, creates a durable bond, and cures with a thin glue line between two pieces of wood.
 Adhesives, such as plastic resin glue, are fast-drying, permanent, and provide a durable bond between two pieces of wood.
 On the other hand, liquid hide glues require some degree of maintenance, as the bonds must be re-activated in order to keep the wood secure.
 Glue sticks, on the other hand, may not last as long as plastic resin glue or liquid hide glue, but they are easy to use with minimal mess.

 Selecting the best glue for your project is essential for creating the best results and ensuring the long-term strength and stability of your woodworking project.
 In the next section we will discuss how to select the right glue type for a successful lamination project.